Close Menu

 The Creighton University Community Oriented Primary Care (COPC) Research Program’s mission is to increase the number of health professionals who are committed to addressing health disparities through their research and service in medically underserved communities.

-The COPC longitudinal research program provides scholarship to Creighton University medical students who look to address national goals of reducing health disparities through research and state-wide goals to strengthen and transform public health in Nebraska.
+The COPC Endowed Fund program provides scholarship to Creighton University medical students who look to address national goals of reducing health disparities through research and state-wide goals to strengthen and transform public health in Nebraska.
 Students participate in health disparities research during their tenure at Creighton University School of Medicine, present research at a Common Ground student forum, and complete a two-week health disparities elective.

 Any Creighton University School of Medicine M2 and M3 students are eligible to apply for this scholarship.
 Students who are of underrepresented minority (URM) or other disadvantaged backgrounds are encouraged to apply.

-Applications for the scholarship for the 2020-2021 academic year are closed.
-Check back early in the 2021-2022 academic year for the next application!
+Application for the scholarship for the 2024-2025 academic year is closed.
+Check back early in January 2025 for the next application cycle.

 IDC-482 Minority Health Disparities: Issues and Strategies and IDC-485 LGBTQIA Health Disparities: Issues and Strategies are both elective courses that are directed by the Associate Vice Provost of Health Sciences, Dr. Sade Kosoko-Lasaki.
 These courses, while not funded by the COPC grant, are central to supporting the mission of increasing education in health disparities and cultural competency.